creativechain/creacli/docs/coldstorage.rst

 Preparation of the (unsigned) transaction
 =========================================

-Any transaction that dpaypy can do (post, reply, edit, upvote, downvote, transfer, powerup, powerdown, powerdownroute, convert, allow, disallow, newaccount, updatememokey, etc.) can be generated **without** actually signing them using the ``-x`` flag.
+Any transaction that creapy can do (post, reply, edit, upvote, downvote, transfer, powerup, powerdown, powerdownroute, convert, allow, disallow, newaccount, updatememokey, etc.) can be generated **without** actually signing them using the ``-x`` flag.
 The command will return a couple